 - General description of the purpose and planned goals that can be easily understood by all members

 Your goals and programming should connect clearly to this purpose.
-Refer back to this statement in times of disagreement to help bring resolution.
+Referring back to this statement in times of disagreement can help to bring resolution.

 Goals and Objectives

 - Should be an informal aim to integrate learning within your organization

 - To enhance their understanding and appreciation of diversity

 - That provide service to the broader community

 - That allow members to gain personal and professional skills in the area of leadership development